SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-error-handling.md

     entry: Pick<RenderingEntry, 'err' | 'html'>;
   }) => boolean;
 ```
 By default, all html rendering results are cached.
-By default, also all errors are cached (unless the separate option `avoidCachingErrors` is enabled).
+By default, also all errors are cached (unless the separate option `ssrFeatureToggles.avoidCachingErrors` is enabled).
 If needed, the caching strategy can be easily customized by providing an own function.

 ## Error Handling and Logging